Abhishek08/Docker/README.md

     docker info
 ```

-3. Return low-level information on a container or image
+3. You can use the docker inspect command to find out low-level information about your container or image
  ```sh
     docker inspect [Container or Image name /ID]
 ```